 Sure, when you read the website it explains that giant A’s are female B’s, C’s are the giant fathers of D’s and E’s are F’s with gigantism, but nature rarely works like that.
-Usually in real life differences between sexes are something minor like a tuft of extra fur around the neck or the inability to do simple mathematics.
+Usually in real life differences between sexes are something minor like a tuft of extra fur around the neck.

 Capcom decided that instead of spending the time and money on making many unique boss monsters, they could just modify existing small monsters most of the time.
 This sucks because it makes the game less interesting, is an obvious cop out for the developer, and steals some of the authentic ‘fighting a monster in a generic fantasy world with a gigantic hammer’ feel from the game.
 The monster progression feels like a video game and not like a nature documentary that happens to include fire breathing dinosaurs; it’s unrealistic in a bad way.

 You should be able to camp.

 This is probably the most controversial of my three suggestions because camping threatens to really fuck with the bite sized quest nature of the game.
 It would also fight what I have already described as the disposable nature of the quests, though.
 Imagine a monster you need to track through many maps that you cannot catch up to without spending a night somewhere, or a monster only out during the night.
 Being able to camp would easily fit into the game’s already existing day/night system that is currently entirely pointless.
 Camping could also provide a bit of tense play – will you be awoken in the middle of the night by your left leg being eaten, did one of the four of you volunteer to stay awake and guard your tent?